Android 13 introduces the

 permission group.
 This group, added in Android 12 (API level 31), also includes

 permissions related to Bluetooth and Ultra-wideband.
-If your app requests
+When you request any

-multiple permissions in this permission group, the user sees a single runtime
+combination of permissions from this permission group, the system shows a single

-dialog, which asks the user to approve your app's access to nearby devices.
-In
+runtime dialog and asks the user to approve your app's access to nearby devices.

 permissions as a group; for example, users can't disable Wi-Fi access but keep